stsaria/AdvCommands/docs/features-EN/variables.md

 cmd say Division result: <num/zero>   # Result: 0
 ```

-## Notes
+## Important Notes
 - Variable names can only use alphanumeric characters and periods (.)
 - Operations are processed sequentially from left to right
-- Use intermediate variables for complex operations
+- Using intermediate variables is recommended for complex operations
-- Excessive use of global variables can cause increased memory usage
+- Excessive use of global variables can cause increased memory usage, so be careful